jakubkottnauer/reci/recipes/imerski.md

 When the bread is done, grease the top side with a bit of butter, to prevent crusting.
 Serve either warm or cold.

-Repeat the process with the rest of the dough and the cheese mixture and you will end up with two loaves of this amazing bread.
+Repeat the process with the rest of the dough and the cheese mixture and you will end up with two loaves of this bread.